Innovation Policy and Advocacy

 1. Free, accessible and good quality public WiFi

-A recent survey found that 84% of Australians access the internet daily and more than half (56%) accessed it more than five times per day.
-The survey also indicated most people own three Internet-enabled devices.
-Internet and wireless communication is a fundamental feature of the social, economic and cultural life of modern cities and it should be included in all urban infrastructure planning.
-The ability to conduct business, study, connect with people and services and carry out daily activities such as banking and ordering groceries, regardless of our location, is now a rudimentary community expectation.
+A 2017 survey found that 84% of Australians access the internet daily and more than half (56%) accessed it more than five times per day.
+The survey indicated most people own three Internet-enabled devices.
+Internet and wireless communication is a fundamental feature of the social, economic and cultural life of modern cities.
+This should be included in all urban infrastructure planning.
+The ability to conduct business, study, connect with people and services and carry out daily activities, regardless of our location, is now a rudimentary community expectation.

 Providing free WiFi is also of central importance to financially-disadvantaged segments of our population and should be one of the ways of promoting inclusivity and equity in any community.